Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/mastering-bitcoin-cash/2-how-bitcoin-cash-works.md

 The transaction also contains proof of ownership for each amount of Bitcoin Cash (inputs) whose value is transferred, in the form of a digital signature from the owner, which can be independently validated by anyone.
 In Bitcoin Cash terms, "spending" is signing a transaction that transfers value from a previous transaction over to a new owner identified by a Bitcoin Cash address.

 <tip nature="note">
   <i>Transactions</i> move value from <i>transaction inputs</i> to <i>transaction outputs</i>.
 An input is where the coin value is coming from, usually a previous transaction’s output.
 A transaction output assigns a new owner to the value by associating it with a key.
 The destination key is called an <i>encumbrance</i>.
 It imposes a requirement for a signature for the funds to be redeemed in future transactions.
-Outputs from one transaction can be used as inputs in a new transaction, thus creating a chain of ownership as the value is moved from address to address (see [A chain of transactions, where the output of one transaction is the input of the next transaction](#blockchain-mnemonic)).
+Outputs from one transaction can be used as inputs in a new transaction, thus creating a chain of ownership as the value is moved from address to address (see <a to="#blockchain-mnemonic">A chain of transactions, where the output of one transaction is the input of the next transaction</a>)
 </tip>

+<anchor name="transaction-double-entry"></anchor>
+<spacer></spacer>
 ![Transaction Double-Entry](/images/mastering-bitcoin-cash/transaction-as-double-entry-bookkepping.png)
 <image-caption>Figure 3.
 Transaction as double-entry bookkeeping</image-caption>

+<anchor name="blockchain-mnemonic"></anchor>
+<spacer></spacer>
 ![Transaction chain](/images/mastering-bitcoin-cash/chain-of-transactions.png)
 <image-caption>Figure 4.
 A chain of transactions, where the output of one transaction is the input of the next transaction</image-caption>
+<spacer></spacer>

 Alice’s payment to Bob’s Cafe uses a previous transaction as its input.
 In the previous chapter Alice received Bitcoin Cash from her friend Joe in return for cash.
 That transaction has a number of Bitcoin Cash locked (encumbered) against Alice’s key.
 Her new transaction to Bob’s Cafe references the previous transaction as an input and creates new outputs to pay for the cup of coffee and receive change.
 The transactions form a chain, where the inputs from the latest transaction correspond to outputs from previous transactions.
 Alice’s key provides the signature that unlocks those previous transaction outputs, thereby proving to the Bitcoin Cash network that she owns the funds.
 She attaches the payment for coffee to Bob’s address, thereby "encumbering" that output with the requirement that Bob produces a signature in order to spend that amount.
 This represents a transfer of value between Alice and Bob.
 This chain of transactions, from Joe to Alice to Bob, is illustrated in [A chain of transactions, where the output of one transaction is the input of the next transaction](#blockchain-mnemonic).